The Fourier modal method for gratings with bi-anisotropic materials: Introduction

 Comprehensive research on the optical properties of chiral materials in the past century \cite{fyodorov1976teoriya, lindell1994electromagnetic} can be summarized in constitutive relations containing cross-coupling coefficients between local electric induction and the local magnetic field and local magnetic induction and the local electric field.
 These cross-coupling coefficients are referred to as macroscopic chirality coefficients, which, along with dielectric permittivity and magnetic permeability, are subject to experimental determination.
-In natural chiral materials, macroscopic chirality coefficients have relatively small absolute values, typically ranging between ~$10^{-4}$ and $10^{-5}$.
+In natural chiral materials, macroscopic chirality coefficients have relatively small absolute values, typically \edit{below}~$10^{-4}$ .
 In principle, this allows one to utilize perturbation theory for the generalization of the FMM, since the cross-terms in the constitutive equations are significantly smaller compared to the main terms \cite{almousa2024employing}.
 However, this method will be inadequate for describing resonant scenarios when the chirality coefficients have poles in their frequency dependences.
 In addition, artificial chiral materials, such as metamaterials, may also have large chirality coefficients that can make the use of perturbation theory insufficient.
-Thus, the development of the Fourier modal method capable of calculating the scattering matrix of the multilayered structure with chiral substances is of great importance.
+Thus, the development of \edit{a} Fourier modal method capable of calculating the scattering matrix of the multilayered structure with chiral substances is of great importance.
 This is further stimulated by the growing interest of the photonics community in chiral polaritonics, which is in its infancy at the moment.

 As shown in~\cite{lindell1994electromagnetic}, constitutive relations with magneto-electric coupling coefficients can describe not only chiral media but also media for which the electromagnetic reciprocity theorem does not hold.
-Non-reciprocal media require not only broken inversion symmetry, but also broken time-reversal symmetry, which can be achieved by static magnetic field, rotation, or some other external influence \cite{nutskii2025complex}.
+Non-reciprocal media require not only broken inversion symmetry, but also broken time-reversal symmetry, which can be achieved by static magnetic field, \edit{nonlinear effects, or time-varying media}~\cite{Floess2016a, nutskii2025complex}.